LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 2. Under Build settings, make sure **Always Embed Swift Standard Libraries** is set to **YES**.

-3. (**Required for iOS 10 or newer**) In the project's Xcode info.plist, add the following privacy keys and values:
+3. (**Required for iOS 10 or newer**) In the project's Xcode info.plist, add the following privacy keys and values.

     * **NSPhotoLibraryUsageDescription**: Photo Library Privacy Setting for LiveEngage Mobile App Messaging SDK for iOS